Ski federation admits 'too many races' on World Cup calendar - WHIZ News

 The city events for top-16 racers have been removed from the schedule, but FIS added more parallel slaloms and giant slaloms to regular World Cup venues.

-Also, the Alpine combined discipline has been revived, with three races for the men and four for the women.
+Also, the Alpine combined seemed written off in recent years but the number of races has now been raised to seven in total for men and women, from three last season.

-However, no racer is planning to compete in all 44 or 41 events.
+However, no racer is planning to compete in all 44 or 41 events this season.

 More skiers have been specializing in one or two disciplines in recent years, while the few all-rounders left have skipped a few events in order to create sufficient rest days in their schedules.